 Does Flex Scheduling support multiple start times and bell schedules for grade levels during the school day? ↑

 Flex Scheduling was designed to support varied grade-level periods and creative scheduling practices.
-Flex periods can be created for each grade level and assigned to the designated sections for the corresponding grade level.
+Flex Periods (FTF) can be created for each grade level and assigned to the designated sections for the corresponding grade level.

 Can we plan to use Flex Scheduling for next year if we didn't use Flex Scheduling this year? ↑

-Flex Scheduling for the next school year can be initiated this year in the Scheduling Master Schedule setup process.
+Flex Scheduling for the next school year can be initiated this year in the Scheduling Setup Options process.

-- If the Scheduling Master Schedule (SMS) is copied from the current Master Schedule (MST), use the Scheduling students into classes for the next school year, using their grade level next year option on the Scheduling Setup page to begin building a master schedule.
-After copying over the MST, contact Aeries Support so that the SMS can be converted for Flex Scheduling.
+- If the Scheduling Master Schedule (SMS) is copied from the current Master Schedule (MST), use the Scheduling students into classes for the next school year, using their grade level next year option on the Scheduling Setup page to begin building a Master Schedule (MST).

 What will be different if we transition to Flex Scheduling? ↑